MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 With the Picture Content Control selected, click Properties in the Controls group.
 Set the following properties:
 Title: CompanyLogo
 Tag: globals.’Company.Logo’

+> [!NOTE]
-**NOTE** You can opt to not have a Content Control field for the company logo and have the image directly on the template.
+> You can opt to not have a Content Control field for the company logo and have the image directly on the template.

 ## Template patterns

-### Form
+### Form Characteristics

-#### Characteristics:
-•	The Body table in the layout is a single cell.
+* The Body table in the layout is a single cell.
-•	The body table has another nested in that, which contains the rows and columns that define the layout of the data.
+* The body table has another nested in that, which contains the rows and columns that define the layout of the data.
-•	Captions and fields for the report are placed in the cells of the nested table.
+* Captions and fields for the report are placed in the cells of the nested table.
-•	The StartTemplateSectionRepeating bookmark is placed in a cell of the nested table to indicate that the entire single-cell row of the Body table will be repeated for each record in the report.
+* The StartTemplateSectionRepeating bookmark is placed in a cell of the nested table to indicate that the entire single-cell row of the Body table will be repeated for each record in the report.
-•	The Body table may have rows for additional headers/footers.
+* The Body table may have rows for additional headers/footers.
-•	Report Footer and Page Footer tables are option in this pattern.
+* Report Footer and Page Footer tables are option in this pattern.

-### Column
+### Column Characteristics

-#### Characteristics:
-•	First row of the Body table is divided into columns that contains the captions for the values in the report.
+* First row of the Body table is divided into columns that contains the captions for the values in the report.
-•	Body table can contain rows for additional header/footer data.
+* Body table can contain rows for additional header/footer data.
-•	Body table has a row that contains a nested table.
+* Body table has a row that contains a nested table.
 The nested table is divided into columns, and the fields for the report are placed in these columns.
-•	StartTemplateSectionRepeating bookmark is placed in a cell of the nested table to indicate that the entire row of the Body table will be repeated for each record in the report.
+* StartTemplateSectionRepeating bookmark is placed in a cell of the nested table to indicate that the entire row of the Body table will be repeated for each record in the report.
-•	Report Footer and Page Rooter tables are optional.
+* Report Footer and Page Rooter tables are optional.

 ### Read-Only

 1. Open Report Template Maintenance.
 Administration >> Reports >> Template Maintenance
 2. Select the template.
 In Report Template Maintenance, select the report template for which you want to make a rea-only version, click Modify.
 3. In Microsoft Word, in the Review tab, click Protect, then Restrict Editing.

 4. Save the changes made to the word template.
 5. Close the modified report.
 6. Import the modified word template document into GP.